ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 System Notifications:

 - Possibly modify the hardcoded notification in the GUI's upper right corner.
-- Trigger a firmware update notification using a script.

 AMTM Install and Uninstallation:
 - Only once it's been vetted through most routers.